PacLII Home | Databases | WorldLII | Search | Feedback

 (1) A Right to Information Officer must, within 21 days after a third party is informed:

-(2) If after all reasonable steps have been taken as required under section 31, a part party is not informed of the application in question and the third party does not make any representations, a decision whether or not to grant the application for access must be made with due regard to the fact that the third party did not have the opportunity to make representations as to why the application should be refused.
+(2) If after all reasonable steps have been taken as required under section 31, a third party is not informed of the application in question and the third party does not make any representations, a decision whether or not to grant the application for access must be made with due regard to the fact that the third party did not have the opportunity to make representations as to why the application should be refused.

 (b) that the third party may lodge an appeal with the Information Commissioner against the decision within 14 days after notice is given and the procedure for making the appeal; and